Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 What is your (your) name?

-Formal and informal meetings of acquaintances, and sometimes strangers start with a hello.
+Official and informal meetings of acquaintances, and sometimes strangers start with a greeting.

-Along with this form, a greeting indicating the time of the meeting is common:
+Along with this form, a common greeting indicating the time of the meeting is:

 Good morning!